Part 5301 - Federal Acquisition Regulations System

 (iii) unpriced orders under Blanket Purchase Agreements (BPAs), and FSS contracts, including GWACs; or

-(iv) noncompetitive task or delivery orders under single or multiple award indefinite delivery-type contracts.
+(iv) noncompetitive task orders or delivery orders under single or multiple award indefinite delivery-type contracts.

 (4) An action intended to result in issuance of a modification implementing a unilateral price determination;